Making Care Better, Safer and Less Costly

 Hospitals need action to ensure that health care spending is not diverted from patient care and that health care planning and state budget action is aligned with the goals of with Maryland’s unique and innovative health care model.
 To accomplish this, the state must:

-These priorities will guide us as we consider legislation that affects Maryland's hospitals.
-The people and communities we serve rely on us to be there when they need us. . .our advocacy will be carried out with that in mind.
+These priorities will guide us as we consider legislation that supports hospitals’ mission of care.
+The people and communities we serve rely on us to be there when they need us, and our advocacy will be carried out with that in mind.